potatoeggy/eifueo/docs/sph3u7.md

 A **temperature-energy** graph shows the energy required to heat a mass.
 If its mass is 1 kg, the slope of the graph is equal to $\frac{1}{c}$.

+### Latent heat

+!!! definition
+    - **Boiling** occurs when liquid becomes a gas in the whole liquid at a temperature known as the boiling point.
+    - **Evaporation** occurs only at the surface of a liquid at any temperature and can be enhanced by increasing surface area, heat, or by increasing air movement at the surface.

+    Both evaporation and boiling remove the same amount of energy for a given mass.

+When changing phase, a substance's temperature does not increase, but instead the energy goes toward expanding intermolecular spacing.
+As such, it can be identified on a temperature-energy graph by areas of no change in temperature as more energy is added.

+The **specific latent heat** $L$ of a substance's fusion/vapourisation the amount of energy required for it to change phase, and is different between all substances and each difference in phase between substances.
+As such, it can only be used when $\Delta T=0$.
+$$Q=mL$$

 ## 3.2 - Modelling a gas

 ## 4.1 - Oscillations